moviik/printer/setup/debian/README.md

 1. Lets take care of systemd application management
     1. cd mik-printer/setup/debian
     1. sed -i 's/USER_REPLACE/<your username>/g' mik-dispenser.service mik-printer.service
-    1. sudo ./systemd.sh (this is silent and might take a while)
+    1. sudo ./systemd.sh (this is silent and might take a while).
+Please add the required arguments to "mik-printer.service" "ExecStart" so the printer is correctly defined
 1. Allow user to reboot with no password
     1. Place a file "reboot" with content "%sudo ALL=(ALL) NOPASSWD: /sbin/reboot", with mode 0440 in /etc/sudoers.d
 1. Done, reboot